-New Jersey's auto insurance market was near collapse.
-Insurers were fleeing the state, escaping a regulatory burden that made doing business unpredictable and unprofitable.
+New Jersey's auto insurance market was on the brink of collapse as insurers were fleeing the state, seeking refuge from a regulatory burden that rendered conducting business unpredictable and unprofitable.

-The Coalition for Auto Insurance Competition sought to educate legislators, opinion leaders, and the public that modernizing the state's auto insurance regulations would end the crisis.
-The industry group's campaign aimed to change how New Jerseyans spoke and thought about auto insurance, shifting the discussion from its perceived high cost to its unavailability.
+The Coalition for Auto Insurance Competition took it upon itself to enlighten legislators, opinion leaders, and the general public about the necessity of modernizing the state's auto insurance regulations to put an end to this crisis.
+The industry group's campaign aimed to shift the conversation away from the perceived high cost of auto insurance to the issue of its unavailability.

-I recommended and executed a strategy to present the industry's proposed solution directly to newspaper editorial boards.
-These meetings allowed the industry to explain the causes behind the crisis, describe proposed reforms, and directly answer editorial board questions.
+I proposed and implemented a strategy to directly present the industry's proposed solution to newspaper editorial boards.
+These meetings provided the industry with the opportunity to explain the root causes of the crisis, outline the proposed reforms, and address questions from editorial board members.

-Favorable editorials about the industry's proposed reforms appeared in nearly every major daily newspaper in New Jersey, The Wall Street Journal, and The Philadelphia Inquirer.
-No newspaper opposed the industry's effort.
+The outcome was a series of favorable editorials regarding the industry's proposed reforms that appeared in almost every major daily newspaper in New Jersey, as well as in The Wall Street Journal and The Philadelphia Inquirer.
+There was no opposition to the industry's efforts from any newspaper.

-The campaign came to a successful conclusion when then-Gov. Jim McGreevey signed into law industry-backed legislation reforming and modernizing the state's auto insurance system.
+The campaign reached a successful conclusion when then-Gov. Jim McGreevey signed into law legislation backed by the industry, thereby reforming and modernizing the state's auto insurance system.